Blosc/blogsite/pages/blosc-in-depth.rst

 Performance
 -----------

-Blosc2 is also designed to be efficient when retrieving blocks and chunks in multidimensional datasets.
+Blosc2 is designed to efficiently retrieve blocks and chunks in multidimensional datasets.
 For comparison purposes, see below the speed that BloscLZ, one of the fastest codecs available in Blosc, can achieve when combined with different libraries supporting Blosc(1)/Blosc2 when accessing a 7.3 TB dataset:

 .. figure:: /images/slicing-speed-blosclz-libraries.png
    :width: 75%